Stuart A. Rice: Research

-Stuart Rice began his scientific career as a high school student and published on this work.
+Rice began his scientific career as a high school student and published on this work.
 He completed his doctoral dissertation under Paul Doty, contributing to the then-emerging field of DNA research; the project shared both experimental and theoretical components, which became a hallmark of his later work.

 During his time at Yale, Stuart Rice began to study the transport properties of liquids.
 He helped to determine the properties of liquid noble gases and methane, while also exploring the theoretical background of transport in liquids as well, comparing the results to simulations of Lennard-Jones fluids.

 Following this work he helped to develop the theory of electronic excitations (excitons) in molecular crystals and liquids, eventually moving into the area of radiationless molecular transitions, beginning his own experimental work after the development of the Bixon-Jortner model, while also working with collaborators on extending the theoretical model of these transitions.
 This research led him to investigate the effects of quantum chaos on excited molecules, and to couple the developing model of transitions with quantum chaos in order to attain control of the transition of excited molecules.
-This led to the field of Coherent control, quantum control through laser excitation, which was developed by other scientists at the University of Chicago.
+This led to the field of coherent control, quantum control through laser excitation, which was developed by other scientists at the University of Chicago.

 At the same time, he also began work on understanding the electrical properties of liquid metals, where the lack of translational orders frustrated attempts to understand their electronic band structure.
 The discrepancy between the dielectric results of reflectivity and ellipsometry data of liquid mercury led to work on the nature of conductivity at the liquid-vapor surface of liquid metal, ultimately showing that the existence of ion inhomogeneities at the interface led to electronic changes in the bulk liquid that persist for several atomic diameters into a liquid.

-Smaller research topics that Rice has published on included work on the chemistry of water, the theory of freezing liquids, the properties of monolayers on liquids, and confined colloidal systems, amongst others.
+Smaller research topics that Rice published on include work on the chemistry of water, the theory of freezing liquids, the properties of monolayers on liquids, and confined colloidal systems, amongst others.

+Personal life and death

+Rice was famous at the University of Chicago for eating lunch almost every weekday at the university's Quadrangle Club restaurant (a faculty club), where he dined over 9,000 times.
+Rice was known to sit at the head of the chemistry table, not because he was the most senior member of the department, but because he was very tall.

+Rice was married to Marian Coopersmith from 1952 until her death in 1994.
+From 1997 to his own death, Rice was married to Ruth O'Brien.
+He died on December 22, 2024, at the age of 92.